-China intensified its systemic persecution by legalising the camps on 09 Oct 2018, labelling them as ‘re-education’ camps and sentenced detainees to be transferred to prisons in inner-China.
+China intensified its systemic persecution by legalizing the camps on 09 Oct 2018, labeling them as ‘re-education’ camps and sentenced detainees to be transferred to prisons in inner-China.
 This action ultimately masked the number of Uyghurs being attained.

-Ongoing international pressure demanding for investigations into the conditions of the Uyghur people and the camps hasn’t make any impact on China’s position.
+Ongoing international pressure demanding investigations into the conditions of the Uyghur people and the camps hasn’t made any impact on China’s position.

 In Aug.
 2018, a bipartition group of 17 members of Congress in the US sent a letter to Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin, requesting sanctions on China.
 On 10 Dec.
 2018, Hong Kong Press called out for Global sanctions on China.
 On 03 April 2019, 41 members of Congress sent another letter to Secretary Pompeo and raised the issue once more.

 With your signature show your support and dedication to protecting basic human rights.